sushilmohite-prog/sushilmohite-prog/README.md

 - 👋 Hi, I’m @sushilmohite-prog
 - 👀 I’m interested in ...
 Ethical hacking and python
 - 🌱 I’m currently learning ...
-BCS
+MCA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...email- sbmohite2070@gmail.com